It is always fascinating to have a closer look at our spending habits.

 We often keep track of how we spend our money (having a budget or tracker to see where all the money goes) but how often do we take a closer look at WHY we spend money?

-Spending money can often be used to fill some kind of void in your lives.
+Spending money can often be used to fill some kind of void in your life.
 This could be a void we’re not even aware of.

 Here are some examples.